tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 PSKs.
 It additionally MUST NOT offer to resume any sessions for TLS 1.2 or below.

-Given an ECHOConfig with fields public_key and kem_id, carrying the the HPKEPublicKey and KEM identifier corresponding to the server, clients compute an HPKE encryption context as follows:
+Given an ECHOConfig with fields public_key and kem_id, carrying the the HpkePublicKey and KEM identifier corresponding to the server, clients compute an HPKE encryption context as follows: